leodeslf/leaf/summs/ux/dont_make_me_think.md

 >Welcome to the 21th century -you may experience a slight sense of vertigo.

-Phones has been getting gradually *smarter* for years, even more after the iPhone introduction in June 2007.
+Phones have been getting gradually *smarter* for years, even more after the iPhone introduction in June 2007.
 And it was about this same time that the Mobile Web finally came into its own.
 There had been Web browsers on phones before, but they *sucked*.

 One of Apple's great inventions was the ability to **scroll and zoom** in and out (by just swiping and pinching the screen) very quickly.
 For the first time, the Web was fun to use on a device that you could carry with you at all times.
 You could look up anything anywhere anytime.